 However, the French also began to trade with the Brazilian Indians.
 Alarmed by French interest the Portuguese founded a colony to strengthen their claim to the area.
 In 1530 men were led by Martim Alfonso de Sousa.
 They made the first settlement at Sao Vicente.
 Then, in 1532, the king divided the coast of Brazil into 15 areas.
 He granted them to Portuguese nobles and merchants on the condition they encouraged settlers to Brazil.

 Nevertheless, there were few settlers in Brazil over the next few years.
 So, in 1549 the king united Brazil and made Salvador its capital.
 A governor-general called Tome de Sousa was appointed. n Brazil began to grow when sugar was introduced in the late-16th century.
 Sugar plantations were created.
 They were worked by African slaves.
 In the early 17th century the Brazilian sugar industry boomed.
 Brazil became Europe’s main supplier of sugar.

 However, contact with Europeans proved disastrous for the indigenous people.
 They had no resistance to European diseases and vast numbers of them died in epidemics.
 Some Indians were also enslaved by settlers.

-However in the early 17th century the Dutch decided to take part of Brazil for themselves.
+However in the early 17th century, the Dutch decided to take part of Brazil for themselves.
 They attacked the capital, Salvador, in 1624 and 1627 but both times they were repulsed.
-In 1630 they landed further north and they occupied some Brazilian territory until 1654.
+In 1630 they landed further north and occupied some Brazilian territory until 1654.